gideonseven/Omdb/README.md

   <li> Displaying movie app based on OMDB using MVVM design pattern</li>
   <li> using jetpack pro LiveData, ViewModel, Retrofit, Dagger</li>
   <li> Support Load More listener for paging</li>
-  <li> Using cpp to secure secret from apk that been reversed engineered</li>
+  <li> Using cpp to secure secret key from apk that been reversed engineered</li>
 </ul>
 <p>